cloud-66-internal/help.cloud66.com/_includes/references/server-warning-no-communication.md

 ## What does the error mean?

-If Cloud 66 is not able to communicate with one of your servers for **20** minutes it will display the *Server Warning* notice on the dashboard and on the individual server detail page.
+If the Cloud 66 agent on a server is not able to ping Cloud 66 for **20 minutes**, we will display the *Server Warning* notice on the dashboard and on the individual server detail page.
+(We will also notify you directly via your chosen channels.)

 ## Why has my Server lost Communication with Cloud 66?

 This may happen for a number of reasons.
 We’ll explore some of the common scenarios below and describe how you might troubleshoot this problem and determine what action you should take.

 ### Is the Server Down?